Have a look in the garden below

 2. At what age should my child start learning a second language?

 A baby starts to differentiate between languages from just a few weeks old and so it’s never too early to start getting them used to hearing French or any other language.
 Perhaps start listening to some of our songs.
 You can hear our music on Spotify, Amazon, iTunes and Apple Music by simply searching for Les Puces.
-Our first album is called “Bonjour Les Puces”.
-You can also see some of our videos on the website.
+We have 3 albums with lovely easy catchy songs for kids.
+You can also see some of our song videos on the website.

 3. At what age should my child start attending classes?